About My Practice

 I have been painting for over 25 years, and professionally for the last 2, graduating from the Newlyn School of Art Professional Mentoring Programme in 2018 where I was tutored by some of Britain’s leading contemporary artists and teachers.
 I have exhibited at several galleries in Cornwall and at pop up events near London, and my work hangs in private collections in the UK, France, the Philippines, Canada and Japan.

-My work focuses on identity and place and the complex, layered relationship between the two:
+I categorise my work as contemporary abstract painting as it focuses on very modern concerns of identity and place and the complex, layered relationship between the two.

-I seek to unravel these associations and reform them; to reassert our deep affinity with place, not through flag or nation, but mediated by the Earth itself, of which we are a part.
+I seek to unravel these associations and reform them in abstract intuitive paintings that evoke myth and memory; to reassert our deep affinity with place, not through flag or nation, but mediated by the Earth itself, of which we are a part.